NDN-Surya/Real-estate-RAG/README.md

 These articles were processed to demonstrate the tool's capabilities and test its effectiveness.

+## Motivation and Goals

+In the fast-evolving real estate industry, keeping up with relevant information is critical for decision-making and strategy.
+While powerful tools like ChatGPT exist, they have limitations when it comes to aggregating domain-specific knowledge directly from user-supplied sources.
+This tool aims to address those limitations by:

+- **Creating an Aggregate Knowledge Base**: Aggregate knowledge from multiple articles into a single searchable resource for enhanced contextual understanding.
+- **Overcoming Context Window Limitations**: ChatGPT and similar models have constraints on the amount of context they can process at once.
+This tool uses embeddings and vector stores to enable large-scale information storage and retrieval without hitting these limitations.
+- **Streamlined Real-Time Insights**: Provide quick, precise, and reliable answers to real estate-related questions based on up-to-date content curated by the user.
+- **Adaptability for Other Domains**: Although designed for real estate, the framework can be easily adapted to other industries or knowledge domains.

+---

 ## Project Structure

 The repository is organized as follows: